Haiti - Formalities

 Diphtheria, Tetanus, Typhoid and Hepatitis A inocculations are also highly recommended.
 Hepatitis B, meningococcal meningitis as well as rabies are all present.

 Cholera: Cholera is present in Haiti.
-Though it has significantly been reduced since the 2010/2011 outbreak, there is still a risk.
+Though it has significantly been reduced since the 2010/2011 outbreak, there is still a risk, more so following the devastation following Hurricane Matthew in October 2016.
 Drink no water from streams or wells unless chemically treating and mechanically filtering it first.

 All water (even from the tap) should be regarded as unsafe.
 Not even local Haitians drink tap water.
 Milk is also unpasteurised and should be boiled.
 Salads and unpeeled fruit should be avoided.